SurniaUlula/wpsso-um/readme.txt

 == Upgrade Notice ==

-= 1.9.1 =
+= 1.9.2 =

-(2018/03/24) Renamed plugin "Extensions" to "Add-ons" to avoid confusion and improve / simplify translations.
+(2018/03/31) Fixed a non-stable version filter warning to skip add-ons that are not installed.